Istanbul is a fascinating city that straddles right between Asia and Europe. Istanbul is a major city in the country of Turkey.

 Turkey and Europe

 Even though Istanbul is split between Asia and Europe, the country of Turkey is considered by some to be European and not Middle Eastern.
-Some consider Turkey to be European because the Bosphorus Strait goes right through Istanbul, which is the separating line between Europe and Western Asia.
+Some consider Turkey to be European because the Bosphorus Strait goes right through Istanbul, which separates Europe and Western Asia.

 Turkey has applied to be part of the European Union (EU), so Turkey sees itself as European more than Asian.
 They have not been able to get full membership yet as the European Union is concerned with some aspects of the Rule of Law and other issues in Turkey.

-So even though Turkey tried to get into the EU, many now consider it part of the Middle East and not Europe.
+So even though Turkey tried to get into the EU, many now consider it part of the Middle East, not Europe.

 Istanbul – A Transcontential City

-Many people call Istanbul a Transcontinental city because Istanbul spans two continents – Asia and Europe.
+Many people call Istanbul a transcontinental city because it spans two continents – Asia and Europe.
 Istanbul is not 100% on one continent or another.
 It is a city that sits on the divide between these two continents through the Bosphorus Strait.